Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Lifx Multicolor Wi-Fi Smart Bulb for $40Chris Monroe/CNET

-Starting Thanksgiving Day, Best Buy will offer both the standard-sized and floodlight versions of the current-gen Lifx LED for $40 each, a savings of $20 per bulb.
-That's a good price on good smart bulbs that are brighter than Philips Hue.
+Starting Thanksgiving Day, Best Buy will offer both the standard-size and floodlight versions of the current-gen Lifx LED for $40 each, a savings of $20 per bulb.
+That's a good price on good smart bulbs that are brighter than the Philips Hue.

 Save $70